Trying to access your ISTS account or apply for a scholarship?

-Many applicants find solutions quickly and easily by consulting our General FAQs, which provides answers to our most frequently asked questions.
+Many applicants find solutions quickly and easily by consulting our knowledgebase, which provides answers to our most frequently asked questions.
 If you can’t find an answer here or need further assistance, please contact our Customer Care department here.

 Looking for advice about applying for scholarships?
 Check out ScholarUp!

 ScholarUp is our monthly guide to scholarships, higher education and academic trends to help applicants easily and happily transition to life as a college student.
 We typically feature content like important scholarship application milestones, unusual scholarship programs, scholarship winner interviews, college profiles, tips from scholarship program managers, career advice and more!

 Check out the ScholarUp student community and become a member today!

 For more student and applicant-friendly information, click here to explore our Helpful Links for applicants.

 Award – This term will generally refer to any monies given to an applicant for use in the pursuit of an educational goal.

 Application – This refers to the main component to of any scholarship, grant or tuition program.
 The application contains qualifying and differentiating questions based on program type and requirements.
 Applications may contain sections for Demographics, Academic Information, Extracurricular and Community Service Activities and essays.
 This information is typically provided by the applicant and must be completely filled in to be considered for the award.
 ISTS may verify any information applicants provide depending on program requirements.
 ISTS may compare financial documents and academic transcripts to confirm accuracy of applicant-provided information.
 An application may contain one or more supplements.